MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.PowerPoint.PPT.Shared.NoInternetConnectivity

-Collected whenever PowerPoint detects there is no internet connectivity.
+Collected whenever PowerPoint detects there's no internet connectivity.
 Microsoft uses this data to get diagnostic information about the user's internet connection to be able to understand how that impacts connectivity to Office services.

 The following fields are collected: